Rymbk/Rymbk/README.md

 # 👋 Hello, I'm Mariem Boukennouche

-**AI Engineer & Data Scientist | Full-Stack Developer**
+**AI & Data Science student | Backend Developer**

 I'm a final-year student specializing in **Artificial Intelligence and Data Science** at ESI-SBA.
-I'm passionate about building intelligent systems and am currently diving deep into **LLMs, Computer Vision, Reinforcement Learning, and Robotics**.
+I'm passionate about building intelligent systems and am currently diving deep into **LLMs, Computer Vision and Reinforcement Learning**.

 🔭 **I’m currently looking for a Final Year Internship** in AI/ML, Data Science, or Robotics.